 The geophysical model function defined in Eq.
 (1.1) is a forward model, i.e., the radar backscatter, sigma-0, is expressed as a function of the wind vector.
 To "retrieve" a wind from measurements of sigma-0, the model must, in effect, be inverted to determine the vector wind.
 Because of the biharmonic nature of the model function with respect to wind direction, the model function can not be directly inverted since it would be double valued.
 Rather that directly inverting the model function, the wind vector is retrieved from multiple measurements of sigma-0 from different azimuth angles with the aid of an objective function.
-The accuracy of the wind estimate is determined not only by the geophysical model but also by the wind retrieval process are explored.
+The accuracy of the wind estimate is determined not only by the geophysical model but also by the wind retrieval process.
+In this section the relationship between the model function and the wind retrieval process are explored.
 The effects of errors in the measurement of sigma-0 are first considered.